What is the cost of living in London?

 Other bills to include in a budget for living in London: Internet, TV licence

-- TV LICENSE: Another fixed expense that you have to consider is the TV licence.
+- TV LICENSE: Another fixed expense that you have to consider is the TV license.
 Even if you don’t own a physical TV but watch it on a computer, you will have to pay.
 For 2021 you will need to pay £159.
 Here too, unfortunately, there is no exemption apart from not watching TV, not long after I moved I received a visit from a control officer … fortunately I had paid!

 - BROADBAND: Internet is the other expense it seems you can no longer do without even though it is optional.
 Fortunately, there are contracts that start at as little as £20 a month.
 The more speed you want the more you pay, the longer you commit the less you pay.
-We have a contract with Vodafone for high speed Broadband giving 80 mbps+ and pay £19.55 per month.
+We have a contract with Vodafone for high-speed Broadband giving 80 mbps+ and pay £19.55 per month.
 You can use this link to sign up too and you will receive a £25 Amazon Gift Card.

 - EXTRA: Obviously, once we have finished talking about fixed expenses, we need to list those variables related to personal preferences.
 Fans of TV series, Netflix or Amazon prime, you will add at least £6 per month